Discover Murray River

 South Australian Government

-The Department of Water, Land and Biodiversity Conservation coordinates the management of the River Murray in South Australia.
-It does this in close partnership with the South Australian Murray-Darling Basin Natural Resources Management Board and the Murray-Darling Basin Commission.
+The Department of Water, Land and Biodiversity Conservation coordinates the management of the Murray River in South Australia.
+It does this in close partnership with the South Australian Murray-Darling Basin Natural Resources Management Board and the Murray-Darling Basin Authority.

 Related Links